Armandas-b/U15A2_424556_Armandas_B/README.md

 This is my submission for Unit 15 Assignment 2

-The site can be launched by opening index.html Documentation is in the /doc folder
+The site can be launched by visting https://hotbeansweb424556.netlify.app/index.html#CTA